top of page

 Beck’s Prisoners of Hate

+Beck (1999) posits that hostility is not just a feeling, but an intricate cognitive system.
+When we experience offense, our responses involve assumptions about the intentions of the offending party.
 In the throes of ruminative anger, our minds are flooded with automatic thoughts that are typically negative, distorted, and hyper-focused on the offender.
 Imagine Vivian, a graphic designer who was harshly criticized by a client in a public email.
 Her immediate automatic thoughts might be: "He is trying to humiliate me," "He is an evil person," or "My reputation is destroyed."

 This leads to what Beck calls the "image of the enemy."
 We curate a mental caricature of the person who wronged us, stripping away any nuance or mitigating factors.
-According to Beck, we become "prisoners of hate," locked in a jail cell of our own construction, guarding a distorted image of our adversary.
+We become "prisoners of hate," locked in a jail cell of our own construction, guarding a distorted image of our adversary.
 We believe that maintaining this hostile frame protects us, keeping us vigilant against future attacks.
 In reality, it keeps our stress response chronically activated, poisoning our own physiology while the "enemy" often goes about their day, completely oblivious to our internal war.

 The Myth of Strength: Anger vs. Control